 Conclusion

-In conclusion, when it comes to wearing white shoes to a wedding, tradition dictates that guests should avoid white.
+In conclusion, tradition dictates that guests should avoid white.
 Its use by guests is generally discouraged to prevent stealing the bride’s spotlight.

 To stay on the safe side, follow these guidelines: